Nursery Setup Ideas: Everything You Need Before Baby Arrives

 Noise management is a must.
 The last thing you want as a new parent is external noises disturbing your baby’s sleep schedule.
 Outside of your baby’s routine, create a peaceful sleep environment by managing noise using the below methods:

-• Use white noise machines: Drown out household sounds with calming white noise.
+• Use white noise machines: Mask household sounds with calming white noise.

 • Keep the nursery door closed: Prevent outside noise from disturbing naps and bedtime.